MehdiBC/Selenium/Selenium.md

 ## Selenium WebDriver
-WebDriver is a web automation framework.
+**WebDriver** is a web automation framework.
 It allows you to execute your tests against different browsers using a programming language.
 You can now perform iterations and conditional operations.

-  -> It controls the browser from the OS level
+  - It controls the browser from the OS level
-  -> You can use different programming languages
+  - You can use different programming languages
-  -> Testing web applications across different browsers
+  - Testing web applications across different browsers

  * Read more on the WebDriver architecture: https://www.browserstack.com/guide/selenium-webdriver-tutorial

 ## Selenium RC
-Selenium RC is a test automation tool supporting different programming languages.
+**Selenium RC** is a test automation tool supporting different programming languages.
 It comprises of two parts:
-  + Client libraries for the prefered computer language
+  - Client libraries for the prefered computer language
-  + Server that launches and kills browsers automatically
+  - Server that launches and kills browsers automatically

 ## WebDriver VS Selenium RC
-  -> WebDriver is faster than Selenium RC because it has a simpler achitecture ( WebDriver interacts with the Browser through the operating system )
+  - WebDriver is faster than Selenium RC because it has a simpler achitecture ( WebDriver interacts with the Browser through the operating system )
-  -> WebDriver's API is more concise than Selenium RC's.
+  - WebDriver's API is more concise than Selenium RC's.

 ## Selenium Grid
-  Selenium Grid is a tool used together with Selenium RC to run parallel tests across different machines and different browsers all at the same time.
+  **Selenium Grid** is a tool used together with Selenium RC to run parallel tests across different machines and different browsers all at the same time.

 ## Selenium VS QTP